How to Get Into Investment Banking from an Unknown State School with No Finance Background: Case Study

 - “You have a pretty good (3.8) GPA – but what does that mean coming from your school?
 That’s equivalent to a 2.0 at an Ivy League school, right?”

-To answer questions about my GPA, I pointed out that I was also working 30 hours per week and paying for rent and my tuition – so I was actually working way harder than many other students and still getting good grades.
+To answer questions about my GPA, I pointed out that I was also working 30 hours per week and paying for rent and my tuition – so I was working harder than many other students and still earning good grades.

-Q: You must have found a high percentage of “nice” bankers, that’s pretty amazing.
+Q: You must have found a high percentage of “nice” bankers; that’s amazing.

 Q: What was your response rate when you were contacting these firms?

-A: It started out at almost nothing, and I wasn’t sure why since I felt my approach and cold-calling skills were fairly solid.
+A: It started out at close to 0%, which was odd because my cold-calling skills were fairly solid.

 Thanks!